Primary Solutions Consulting

 Additional Water Services We Offer

-In addition to pH testing, we also provide water softener and water filtration services to ensure your home’s water is clean and free of harmful minerals.
+In addition to pH testing, We also offer water softener installation and water filtration installation to ensure your home’s water is clean and free of harmful minerals.
 Our water softeners remove calcium and magnesium from hard water, preventing scale buildup in your plumbing and appliances.

 We also offer products like reverse osmosis systems, vortex tanks, Clack valves, and more to improve your water quality and address any specific needs you may have.